MiguelCos/MSstats_labelfree_preprocessing/README.md

 7. Click 'Source' in your R Studio session

 8. The script should generate two `.csv` files: one in long MSstats-format and one in wide format, suitable as an input for Limma.

-### Creating the annotation file (provisional)
+### Creating the annotation file

-At some point I will add something in the processing script (or create a new script) for trying to automotize this, but for now, the annotation.csv file can be created manually as described now.
+You have 2 options to create your annotation file:

+- Use the `create_annotation_file.R` script created for this purpuse (*RECOMENDED*).

+- Manually create your `annotation.csv` file in a spread sheet editor (such as MS Excel)

+#### Using the `create_annotation_file.R` 'interactive' script

+1. Corroborate that you have the `create_annotation_file.R` in your R Project folder.

+2. Go to the Console in your opened R Studio project session.

+3. Type `source("create_annotation_file.R")`

+4. Answer the questions as prompted on the Console in your R session.

+5. *Important!*: please corroborate that your sample names/codes correspond with the desired experimental condition by opening the newly created `annotation.csv` file.
+It should be in the same folder of your R Project.

+#### Manually create your `annotation.csv` file in a spread sheet editor

 1. Open a new spread sheet (i.e. in MS Excel).